 She said that most of their favorite restaurants are also back up and running.

-They will be chartering in and around the BVIs until July 1st and after that they will head to the ABCs (Aruba, Bonaire and Curaçao) although they will be available for off-season charters with enough notice.
+They will be chartering in and around the BVIs until July 1st.
+Afterward, they will head to the ABCs (Aruba, Bonaire, and Curaçao).
+However they will be available for off-season charters with enough notice.
 “We’re pretty excited to make our own schedule,” Erika said about the slower, summer season.